Tornadoes – What They Are, How They Form, And Their Main Characteristics

 4) Funnel Clouds Creating False Assumptions About Tornadoes

-Funnel clouds are a clear indication of the presence of a tornado.
-Many observers mistakenly use the size of the funnel cloud to try and determine its strength and size.
+Funnel clouds can be a clear indication of the presence of a tornado.
+Many observers mistakenly use the size of the funnel cloud to try to determine its strength and size.

 This is another easy mistake to make, as the funnel cloud is very often not an accurate indicator of size and strength.

-In many cases, a hurricane's true size is much larger than the funnel cloud would suggest.
-In recent history, a tornado near Dodge City in Kansas, was observed with the actual width of the tornado being 3 times larger than the funnel cloud.
+In many cases, a tornado’s true size is much larger than the funnel cloud would suggest.
+In recent history, a tornado near Dodge City in Kansas was observed with the actual width of the tornado being 3 times larger than the funnel cloud.

 Similarly, the size of a tornado is not an indicator of its strength.
 In fact, a very narrow tornado only a few dozen feet wide can be much stronger and more destructive than one more than a mile wide.

 The best way to measure the true impact of a tornado is by using proven standardized scales.
-The strength of a tornado is normally measured by the Fujita scale.
-The tornado strength is categorized from EF0 to EF5.
+The strength of a tornado is normally measured by the Enhanced Fujita Scale.
+Tornado strength is categorized from EF0 to EF5.

-(With EF0 indicating light damage to vegetation and no structural damage, and EF5 indicating the strongest form of a tornado, which has the ability to rip buildings off their foundation and cause major structural damage to skyscrapers.)
+(EF0 indicates light damage to vegetation and little or no structural damage, while EF5 indicates the strongest form of a tornado, which has the ability to rip buildings off their foundations and cause major structural damage to skyscrapers.)

 Where Do Tornadoes Occur?